remipassmoilesel/abc-map/documentation/5_backlog.md

 ## Web worker usage

 Web worker should be used in several tasks of frontend:
-- Zip / unzip of project
+- Zip / unzip of project, per example with https://gildas-lormeau.github.io/zip.js/core-api.html
 - Data processing
 - ...